dadukhankevin/genespace/README.md

 - **Inefficiency**: Since we are only evolving the phenotypes of our solutions, we are greatly limited by the size of our phenotypes, and so we must keep our populations low (I know this from experience).

 - **Complex Search Spaces**: In typical GAs, our search space is so wide that we must explore it very slowly.
 A single mutation usually results in a very small incremental change to our solution.
 In true language-based evolution, we see that a single mutation can actually have large changes to the phenotype.
 This also means that crossover, in many ways, is more like combining ideas rather than combining phenotypes.

+I have found one older paper that has a similar concept here (paper link)[https://link.springer.com/chapter/10.1007/978-3-319-10762-2_11] But I can't find any code, the focus seems a bit different, and the paper is more theoretical.
+This project is all code, and focuses on practical applications.

 ## How GeneSpace Solves These Problems